-And the return made to him for this mighty achievement, and most important service to his race, by the body of the profession, has been obloquy and reproach; and to those who maintain his doctrines at the present, proscription and misrepresentation.
-Talent and the highest order of genius have, in too many instances, failed to exonerate some of the greatest benefactors of our race from the reproachful charge of imposture.
-In evidence of this, the course which the profession at large has pursued toward Hahnemann and Homeopathy, has added one more page of deep disgrace to the history of medical men.
-Although what has just been said is strictly true, when applied to the profession genreally, yet there are found many honorable exceptions when the remark is applied to individual members of the profession.
+And the return made to him for this mighty achievement, and most important service to his race, by the body of the profession, has been obloquy and reproach; and to those who maintain his doctrines at the present, proscription and misrepresention.
+Talent and the highest-order of genius have, in too many instances, failed to exonerate some of the greatest benefactors of our race from the reproachful charge of imposture.
+In evidence of this, the course which the profession at large have pursued toward Hahnemann and Homeopathy, has added one more page of deep disgrace to the history of medical men.
+Although what has just been said is strictly true, when applied to the profession generally, yet there are found many honorable exceptions when the remark is applied to individual members of the profession.

-We must not conclude, however, that all the opposition of medical men of the allœopathic school, for opinion's sake among themselves, is directed against homeopathy; for we find them equally as much embittered against each other, when occasion occurs for the exhibition of the real state of feeling in their own rank, as they are against us.
+We must not conclude, however, that all the opposition of men of the allopathic school, for opinion's sake among themseves, is directed against homeopathy; for we find them equally as much embittered against each other, when occasion occurs for the exhibition of the real state of feeling in their own rank as they are against us.

-Homeopathy has nothing to fear from its enemies of the old school; the appeal has been made unto Cæsar-the people.
-And who has a better right to decide a question of this kind, when doctors disagree, than the people, seeing that the profession is for the people, and not the people for the profession.
+Homeopathy has nothing to fear from its enemics of the old school; the appeal has been made unto Cæsar-the people.
+And who has a better right to decide a question of this kind when doctors disagree, than the people, seeing that the profession is for the people, and not the people for the profession.

 It is now too late in the history of the world to proscribe a man on account of his opinions, or even reject his opinions without investigation.
-We have a prolific and free press, through which every thing of general interest finds its way to the people, and now a days every body reads and thinks and talks.
+We have a prolific and free press through which every thing of general interest finds its way to the people, and now a days every body reads and thinks and talks.
 The favoured few, no longer have the privilege of manufacturing opinions for the many.
 There is an evident tendency of the common mind, to inquire into the nature of new discoveries, and if possible become acquainted with their principles and claims to confidence.
-On the subject of medicine, just at this point, nothing but sound experience and reason can guide us.
-For when the mind, with all the speculative force which belongs to it, is left to wander abroad without this guide, it is prone to fall into error.
-Knowing this to be the case, it is unsafe to seek, on subjects admitting of speculation, confirmation and support without experience.
-The principles which are to guide us in medicine, must be drawn from experience, and not from assumed hypotheses.

 When we consider the expansion of knowledge generally, and the accession of science, which have taken place since, or a few years previous to the discovery of the great homeopathic law, it ceases to be a matter of surprise, that the subject of medicine should have shared so largely of the spirit of improvement, and undergone the revolution just alluded to, in consequence of the application of the great therapeutic law recognized by our school, to the cure of disease.
-Indeed, when we look back upon the history of medicine, we are struck with astonishment, that its practice should have resisted the spirit of improvement so long, a period of more than two thousand years.
+Indeed, when we look back upon the history of medicine, we are struck with astonishment, that its practice should have resisted the spirit of improvement so long, a period of one thousand years.